ALIENWARE m17 R4 (2021) Review

 You are currently viewing ALIENWARE m17 R4 (2021) Review

 In this article, I give you my Alienware m17 R4 (2021) review with specs included.
 This is the fourth generation of this 17-inch laptop.
-It’s a relatively speaking, slim, sort of light, a gaming laptop from Alienware, which is really Dell since they do own the Alienware brand.
+It’s a relatively speaking, slim, sort of light, gaming laptop from Alienware, which is really Dell since they do own the Alienware brand.

 This also comes in a 15-inch size like the m15 R4 but here we’re going to look at the bigger chassis.

 My RTX 3070 has a 140-watt GPU inside.
-If you go for that RTX 3080 with 16 GB of VRAM it’s 165-watts.
+If you go for that RTX 3080 with 16 GB of VRAM it’s 165 watts.
 That outdoes even the MSI GE76 Raider 17-inch that I’ve reviewed which had a 155-watt RTX 3080.

 The design obviously is the same.
 It’s the same “Legend” design available in your choice of ‘Lunar light’ or ‘Dark Side of the Moon’ color combo with the so-called ‘Endurance’ clear coat.
 And that is magnesium alloy for the casing underneath despite the fact it might look to you like plastic.